FIVE MOST SURPRISING FINDS

 Three corporations — Universal (French-owned), Sony (Japanese-owned), and Warner (controlled by a Ukrainian-born billionaire) — control 60–70% of global music.
 They profit from rap that glorifies Black self-destruction while the Black artists creating it typically receive a fraction of the revenue.
 RIAA market share data; corporate ownership filings

 There was a time when rap music was the most dangerous thing in America because it told the truth.
-Not because it glorified violence or celebrated degradation, but because it named systems, identified oppressors, and articulated the fury of a generation that understood precisely what was being done to it and by whom.
+Not because it glorified violence or celebrated degradation, but because it named systems, identified oppressors, and put words to the fury of a generation that understood exactly what was being done to it and by whom.

 That era did not end naturally.
 It was ended deliberately, by men in boardrooms who understood that a music form which organized Black consciousness was far less profitable than one which destroyed it.
 This is not conspiracy theory.
 This is documented industry history, and the receipts are in the revenue statements of three multinational corporations that have turned Black self-destruction into a quarterly earnings report.

 To understand what was taken, you must first understand what existed.
-In 1988, Public Enemy released It Takes a Nation of Millions to Hold Us Back, an album that the Library of Congress would later add to the National Recording Registry for its cultural significance (Library of Congress, National Recording Registry).
+In 1988, Public Enemy released It Takes a Nation of Millions to Hold Us Back.
+The Library of Congress would later add it to the National Recording Registry for its cultural significance (Library of Congress, National Recording Registry).
 Chuck D called rap “the CNN of the ghetto,” and he was not being metaphorical.
 The album documented police brutality, media manipulation, the prison-industrial complex, and the deliberate destruction of Black communities with the precision of an investigative journalist and the fury of a prophet.

 It debuted at number one.